 Participants will have the opportunity to gain supervised hands-on experience with the following: handling and collecting stallions, analyzing semen and determining insemination dose for on-the-farm breeding or shipping, preparing semen for shipping, artificial insemination with fresh and cooled semen, use of the speculum, and the proper technique for administering reproductive drugs.
 Approximately one half of the course will be devoted to hands-on learning.
 Participants will not be taught ultrasonography, but it will be discussed and demonstrated.

 Some of the course activities will take place outdoors - please dress accordingly.

 What sets this course apart from other reproductive short courses?

-The KSU course is different from most other equine reproductive short courses in the sense that the discussion sessions are also held in a lab setting using live animals.
-This is not a lecture-based course where participants will be sitting in a classroom watching multiple slide presentations.
+This is not a lecture-based course where participants will primarily be sitting in a classroom watching multiple slide presentations.
 Our philosophy is that learning and understanding the material is maximized if you are able to participate in and see the techniques rather than just hear about them.
 Our class size is always more limited than any other university course in order to keep the atmosphere casual, to encourage interaction and questions, and to insure that you receive plenty of one-on-one time with instructors.
 The KSU course also continues to be the most affordable course of its kind held at any university.
 A full set of course notes will be provided to all participants for reference purposes.
 A minimum of seven participants is required for the course to be held.
 If the course is cancelled due to low enrollment, the money will be returned to the registrants.